Potok Cave: Location

 The cave is located in the eastern Karawanks in northern Slovenia, on the southern slope of Mount Olševa above Solčava, at an elevation of 1675 m in the Triassic limestone.
 It is 115 m long and varies from 17 m wide at the mouth to 40 m wide in the interior.
 Its entry opens toward the south.

 Role

 There are two explanations of its role.
 According to the original explanation, the cave was a hunting station.
 According to the newer one, it was a ritual place.

 Excavations

 After amateur excavations by Josef Gross, a medical student from Austria, the area was bought by the Museum Society of Celje.
 Systematic excavations were carried out on its behalf by archaeologist Srečko Brodar, starting in 1928 and continuing until 1935.

-The finds from eight layers excavated from the cave included the bones of more than 40 animal species, including cave bears, wolves, alpine marmots, hares, red foxes, weasels, lynx, red deer, and chamois, and muskox teeth, as well as 123 arrowheads and one of the world's oldest sewing needles.
+The finds from eight layers excavated from the cave included the bones of more than 40 animal species, including cave bears, wolves, alpine marmots, hares, red foxes, weasels, lynx, red deer, and chamois, and muskox teeth, as well as 123 arrowheads, one of the world's oldest sewing needles, and a bone flute made from a bear mandible.